 - Balances the acidity of foods containing vinegar and tomatoes

-Eating too many foods with added sugars and solid fats sets the stage for potential health problems, such as:
+Eating too many foods with added sugars sets the stage for potential health problems, such as:

 - Poor nutrition.
-If you fill up on sugar-laden foods, you may skimp on nutritious foods and miss out on important nutrients, vitamins and minerals.
+If you choose sugar-laden foods instead of other, more nutritious foods, you miss out on important nutrients, vitamins, and minerals.
 Regular soda plays an especially big role.
-It's easy to fill up on sweetened soft drinks and skip low-fat milk and even water — giving you lots of extra sugar and calories and no other nutritional value.
+Sweetened soft drinks add lots of extra sugar and calories and no other nutritional value.

 - Weight gain.
 There's usually no single cause for being overweight or obese.
 But added sugar might contribute to the problem.
 Adding sugar to foods and beverages makes them more calorie dense.
 It's easy to consume extra calories when eating foods that are sugar sweetened.

 - Increased triglycerides.
 Triglycerides are a type of fat in the bloodstream and fat tissue.
 Eating an excessive amount of added sugar can increase triglyceride levels, which may increase your risk of heart disease.